We are responsible for the location and maintenance of pedestrian crossings in Dudley.

-Dudley Council is responsible for the location and maintenance of pedestrian crossings in the borough.
-Every year we receive requests for zebra or light controlled crossings from residents.
+Every year Dudley Council receive requests for zebra or light controlled crossings from residents.
 Although each request is taken on its own merits, the following factors are taken into consideration in assessing the need for a crossing:

-the location e.g. close to stations or schools
+- the location e.g. close to stations or town centres

-Possible sites are identified from accident records, and a detailed study of the sites to assess the problems and possible solutions then takes place.
-If these studies show that signals or crossings are warranted then a detailed design is provided by Dudley Council.
+As well as requests from the public, possible sites are identified from accident records, and a detailed study of the sites to assess the problems and possible solutions then takes place.
+If these studies show that signals or crossings are warranted then the location is considered for inclusion in the pedestrian facilities works programme.
 Please note that a pedestrian crossing does not necessarily lower the accident rate on the road.

-If you would like to know more about the provision of pedestrian crossings please use the contact listed at the bottom of this page.
+If you would like to know more about the provision of pedestrian crossings please use the contact form at the bottom of this page.